ksevelyar/idempotent-desktop/docs/guide.md

 🍕 This repo is just a bunch of NixOS [modules](https://github.com/ksevelyar/idempotent-desktop/tree/master/modules), so you can pick or override anything.

 🍕 I use NixOS for [development](https://idempotent-desktop.netlify.app/vim.html), as a headless [router](https://github.com/ksevelyar/idempotent-desktop/blob/master/modules/net/router.nix), for my tv (mostly `kodi`) and as a k8s node for my [atoms](https://ark.intel.com/content/www/us/en/ark/products/59682/intel-atom-processor-d2500-1m-cache-1-86-ghz.html).
+Raspberry Pi also in the list.

 🍕 You can use [tor](https://idempotent-desktop.netlify.app/anonymity.html#use-tor-as-a-socks5-proxy), [i2pd](https://idempotent-desktop.netlify.app/anonymity.html#i2p), `wireguard` or `openvpn` to bypass government blocks of selected sites.